Blog-Reference and Blog-Reference

 MMT is a case in point.
 Bill Mitchell criticizes mainstream economics in its incarnation of New Zealand’s TOP party.
 All his arguments are accurate, except when it comes to the theoretical underpinning of MMT policy proposals.

-Bill Mitchell claims: “… MMT is a lens which allows us to see the true (intrinsic) workings of the fiat monetary system.
+Bill Mitchell claims “… MMT is a lens which allows us to see the true (intrinsic) workings of the fiat monetary system.
 It helps us better understand the choices available to a currency-issuing government.
 It is not a regime but a perspective on reality. … In that sense, MMT is neither right-wing nor left-wing.”

 MMT claims to be an objective scientific truth.
-Fact is that it is proto-scientific rubbish, qualitatively not at all different from orthodox economics.
+The fact is that it is proto-scientific rubbish, qualitatively not at all different from orthodox economics.
 MMT’s profit/employment/ money theory is provably false.
 In methodological terms, MMT is NOT a valid new paradigm because its axiomatic foundations are false just like Walrasian microfoundations and Keynesian macrofoundations are materially/formally inconsistent.

 One example.
 Bill Mitchell claims: “Third, it is 100% correct to say that if the government runs a fiscal surplus then it condemns the non-government sector to run a deficit (spending more than its income) as a matter of accounting, dollar for dollar.”